 MGMT-411: Managing Growth (Credits: 2)

 Launching a new venture requires special ways of thinking and acting.
 But, with those, you have just begun.
 Leading a startup through a period of rapid growth requires a highly developed set of skills.
-In this course, you will learn the leadership skills, the financial discipline, the recruiting and hiring practices, and the performance management practices you must develop in order to succesfully navigate this stage of growth of a startup.
+In this course, you will learn the leadership skills, the financial discipline, the recruiting and hiring practices, and the performance management practices you must develop in order to successfully navigate this stage of growth of a startup.

 MGMT-412: Special Topics in Management (Credits: 1 to 4)